-Welcome to ValorosoIT, the blog where we explore the fascinating world of retrocomputers and vintage electronics.
-Today I'll tell you the story of a lost package, then found, of questionable packaging and of the unpleasant surprises encountered with one of my purchases: an IBM PS/2 model 30 for spare parts.
+Welcome to Valorosoit, the blog where we explore the fascinating world of retrocomputer and vintage electronics.
+Today I will tell you the story of a lost package, then found, of a questionable packaging and the nasty surprises encountered with my purchase: an IBM PS/2 Model 30 for spare parts.

 The mystery of the lost package, refunded and found

-The story begins a few months ago, when I ordered a IBM PS/2 Model 30 for spare parts on Wallapop.
-The package never arrived and I was refunded.
-Some time later, I received an email from the BRT courier announcing the delivery of a mysterious package weighing around 10 kg...
-My surprise was great, having not recently ordered anything of that weight.
+The story begins a few months ago, when I ordered a IBM PS/2 Model 30 For spare parts on Wallapop.
+The package had never arrived and had been refunded to me.
+After some time, I received an email from the BRT courier who announced the delivery of a mysterious pack of about 10 kg ... my surprise was great, having not recently ordered anything about that weight.

-Opening the package immediately reveals a problem: poor packaging.
+The opening of the package immediately reveals a problem: a poor packaging.
 The box is damaged, opened in several places and, apparently, also re-capped.
 It's a prime example of how you shouldn't pack a computer.
 In fact, you need to leave a lot of space, filled with bubble wrap or other packaging material, between the contents of the package and the edge of the box.
 In this package, the computer touches the edges of the box!

 The joy of receiving a lost package is slowly fading.